-For the six months ended September 30, 2001, 3.9 million shares of Quantum common stock were repurchased for a total purchase price of \$39 million.
-Since the beginning of the authorization through September 30, 2001, Quantum has repurchased a total of 3.9 million shares of Quantum common stock (that was outstanding prior to the issuance of the DSS and HDD common stocks), 33.1 million shares of DSS common stock and 13.5 million shares of HDD common stock amounting to a combined total of \$605 million.
+For the nine months ended December 30, 2001, 4.4 million shares of Quantum common stock were repurchased for a total purchase price of \$44 million.
+Since the beginning of the stock repurchase authorization through December 30, 2001, Quantum has repurchased a total of 3.9 million shares of Quantum common stock (that was outstanding prior to the issuance of the DSS and HDD common stocks), 33.6 million shares of DSS common stock and 13.5 million shares of HDD common stock, for a combined total of \$610 million.
+At December 30, 2001, there was approximately \$90 million remaining available to purchase Quantum common stock.

-Quantum filed a registration statement that became effective on July 24, 1997, pursuant to which Quantum may issue debt or equity securities in one or more series or issuances, up to an aggregate of \$450 million.
-Pursuant to this registration statement, in July 1997, Quantum issued \$288 million of 7% convertible subordinated notes.
+In July 1997, Quantum issued \$288 million of 7% convertible subordinated notes.
 The notes mature on August 1, 2004, and are convertible at the option of the holder at any time prior to maturity, unless previously redeemed, into shares of Quantum common stock and Maxtor common stock.
 The notes are convertible into 6,206,152 shares of Quantum common stock (or 21.587 shares per \$1,000 note), and 4,716,676 shares of Maxtor common stock (or 16.405 shares per \$1,000 note).
 Quantum has recorded a receivable from Maxtor of \$96 million for the portion of the debt previously attributed to the HDD group and for which Maxtor has agreed to reimburse Quantum for both principal and associated interest payments.
 Quantum may redeem the notes at any time.
 In the event of certain changes involving all or substantially all of Quantum's common stock, the holder would have the option to redeem the notes.
 Redemption prices range from 107% of the principal to 100% at maturity.
 The notes are unsecured obligations subordinated in right of payment to all of Quantum's existing and future senior indebtedness.

 In April 2000, Quantum entered into an unsecured senior credit facility, providing a \$187.5 million revolving credit line and expiring in April 2003.
-At Quantum's option, borrowings under the revolving credit line bears interest at either the London interbank offered rate or a base rate, plus a margin determined by a leverage ratio with option periods of one to six months.
-At September 30, 2001, there was no outstanding balance drawn on the facility.
+At Quantum's option, borrowings under the revolving credit line bear interest at either the London interbank offered rate or a base rate, plus a margin determined by a leverage ratio with option periods of one to six months.
+The facility contains certain financial and reporting covenants, which Quantum is required to satisfy as a condition of the credit line.
+At December 30, 2001, there was no outstanding balance drawn on the facility and Quantum was in compliance with all credit line covenants.

 Notes payable of \$41 million were issued as partial consideration for the acquisition of M4 Data in April 2001.
 These notes are due 2006 and are callable by the holders at their option, beginning April 2002.
+Quantum has received notice that the holders intend to call the notes in April 2002.

 Quantum believes that its existing capital resources, including the credit facility expiring in April 2003 and any cash generated from operations, will be sufficient to meet all currently planned expenditures and sustain operations for the next 12 months.
-However, this belief assumes that operating results and cash flow from operations will meet our expectations.
+However, this belief assumes that operating results and cash flow from operations will meet Quantum's expectations.
+If Quantum were to experience declining sales or gross margins, cash flows form operating activities may be adversely affected.